VueDC/beyond-rest-to-graphql/README.md

 ## About

-How we built Vue js SPAs against GraphQL endpoints
+How we built Vue.js SPAs against GraphQL endpoints

 **Speakers:**